Have Questions? We Have Answers!

-If users of the Rail Trail need to drive to this linear park, they will have an opportunity to park at Swampscott Middle School.
-From that point, trail users can follow the Rail Trail in either direction.
+If users of the Rail Trail need to drive to this linear park, they will have an opportunity to park at the Swampscott Middle School or at the Stanley School.
+From these point, trail users can follow the Rail Trail in either direction.
 Because the Rail Trail runs through the center of the community, most users will typically walk/bike/run to the Rail Trail to then enjoy the amenity.

 How will people gain access to the Rail Trail?